 Navigating the complex world of buying software can be as daunting as crunching numbers in the accounting department.
-But as the landscape of financial technology evolves, accounting and finance teams must sharpen their software procurement skills.
+However, as the landscape of financial technology evolves, accounting and finance teams must sharpen their software procurement skills.
+Enterprise resource planning (ERP) emerges as a critical tool for these teams, especially in large companies, offering features like asset and inventory management, workflow planning, and a unified dashboard for all accounting and planning activities.

 Whether you’re just starting to contemplate a new ERP System or have seen some demonstrations of cloud-based accounting CPM solutions, make sure to check out this guide!
-No matter the stage in your buying journey, we will arm you with strategies to make better purchasing decisions in each section of this blog:
+No matter the stage in your buying journey, we will arm you with strategies to make better purchasing decisions in each section of this blog, ensuring it's tailored not just for large corporations but also for small businesses looking to navigate software procurement:

 Before listing out all the steps you should consider in your buying process, let's identify & debunk some key misconceptions to be mindful of when reviewing SaaS products.
 Software today is obviously not the same as it was 5, 10 or 20 years ago.
 The same rings true for certain assumptions held against SaaS products: